Existence of Solutions for Non-monotone Variational Inequalities and Implications for Games: Preliminaries

 It turns out that, if $F:K\to\mathbb{R}^{m}$ is a uniform P-function on the set $K$, then it is norm coercive on the set $K$, i.e., $\lim_{\|x\|_2\to\infty, x\in K}\|F(x)\|_2=+\infty$.

-\begin{lemma} Let mapping $F:K\to\mathbb{R}^{m}$ be a uniform P-function on the set $K$.
-Then, the mapping $F(\cdot)$ is norm coercive over $K$. \end{lemma} \begin{proof} The proof is along the same lines as that of \cite[Lemma 4]{arefi2025quasinash}, which makes use of the uniform P-function property and H\"older's inequality. \end{proof}
+\begin{lemma} Let mapping $F:K\to\mathbb{R}^{m}$ be a uniform P-function on the set $K$ { with a constant $\mu>0$}.
+Then, the mapping $F(\cdot)$ is norm coercive over $K$. \end{lemma} \begin{proof} By H\"older's inequality, we have for all $x,y\in K$,